Patrick Guinness: Family

 His daughter, by his first marriage to Liz Casey, is the model Jasmine Guinness.
 He married Louise Arundel in 1990, and the couple have four children: Celeste, Tom, Lily, and George.

 Through his maternal great-grandfather, the 2nd Duke of Urach, he is a potential claimant to the medieval Kingdom of Jerusalem, the Kingdom of Lithuania, to the Principality of Monaco (see Monaco succession crisis of 1918) and to the title of Duke of Estouteville.
 In 2015, he gave a lecture on Irish history at the Princess Grace Irish Library in Monaco.

 Partly because of previous family involvements, he is a trustee of the Iveagh Trust social housing provider and is a former president of the Irish Georgian Society.

 Honours

 In September 2010, he became a Knight of Justice of the Military and Hospitaller Order of St. Lazarus of Jerusalem at a ceremony in St. Patrick's Cathedral in Dublin.
-In 2013, he was made a Knight Commander of the Order of the Eagle of Georgia by Prince David Bagrationi Mukhran Batonishvili, head of the Royal House of Georgia.
+In 2013, he was made a Knight Commander of the Order of the Eagle of Georgia by prince David Bagration-Mukhranski.

 On 10 March 2015, the Texas Senate passed a resolution sponsored by Senator Kirk Watson welcoming Guinness to the Texas State Capitol.